lucidbard/dig5508-fall19/lab1/readme.md

 ---

-## Part 1: Programming Concepts Review
+## Programming Concepts Review

-In [Part 1](./part1.ipynb), we will review each programming concept with examples, including *variables*, *functions*, *iteration* and *conditionals*.
+In [the notebook](./lab1.ipynb), we will review each programming concept with examples, including *variables*, *functions*, *iteration* and *conditionals*.
 You will finish by writing a new function that combines the various concepts.

-# Submission
+## Submission
 You can export the file (`lab1.py`, if you saved it under that name) using the command pallette: "Python: Export Current Python File As Jupyter Notebook"

 To submit, you should either run the following commands from the integrated terminal in VS code, or use the Git tab on the left to add the files, commit and push: